ruggeri/tech-notes/programming-languages/concurrency.md

     Finally, `async`/`await` support was added.
 - Ruby, Python, and Java (by default) all use 1:1 threading.
 That is: they create one kernel thread per language thread.
+  - But Ruby (MRI) and Python (CPython and PyPy) both have GIL.
+So only one thread can be executing Ruby or Python code at any one time.
   - Python offers asyncio.
 It also supports multiple processes/IPC, and multiple 1:1 threads.
 Asyncio is supported mostly via `async`/`await`.